hadley/recipes/recipes/breads/banana-loaf.md

 4 T melted butter
 1 1/2 c wholemeal flour
 1 t baking soda
-1/2 t salt
+1/4 t salt
+2 tablespoons chocolate chips
+½ cup pecans

 ---

+Preheat oven to 180C.

+Line a non-stick loaf tin with baking parchment.

-Mix together eggs, bananas, sugar and melted butter.
-Add flour, salt and soda.
-Place in greased and lined loaf tin.
-Bake at 180C for 1 hour.
+Zap butter in microwave for 30 seconds to melt.
+Mix together eggs, mashed bananas, sugar and melted butter and beat well.

+Gently stir in flour, salt and soda ( add chopped pecans if wished) until just mixed.

+Place lined loaf tin.
+Decorate top with whole nuts and chocolate chips as desired.

+Bake at 180C for for 1 hour.